Nearly 1 in 4 people abandon an app after one use. This shows us that the old adage is true: first impressions count.

 1. How to Use a Mobile Learning App in a Classroom Environment

 Combining a face-to-face classroom environment with a mobile learning app is an example of blended learning.
-It mixes the old with the new to give the learner a truly unique experience.
+It mixes the old with the new to give the learner a truly unique experience, and has various added benefits.

 - Before the Class: